 Depending on various factors such as the experience and skill level of the dentist and the type of bridge being fitted, dental bridges can cost anywhere from $250 to $2500 a tooth.

 Dental bridges are typically partially covered by insurers.
 Ask your dentist specialist to find out exactly how much you will have to pay out of pocket.

-To find out more about bridges or to schedule an appointment, call Nabors Family & Cosmetic Dentistry today!
+To find out more about a smile makeover option in Jacksonville, bridges or to schedule an appointment, call Nabors Family & Cosmetic Dentistry today!